tatango/slate/source/index.html.md

 {
    "status":"OK",
    "message":{
-      "content":"AMCE Retail: Save $20 off this weekend when you spend more than $100 in-store.
-Show this text message to redeem.
+      "content":"AMCE Retail: Go to http://bit.ly/acme to see deals on anvils.
 Reply STOP to end.", "id":14523,
       "sent_at":"2016-09-07T14:10:53-07:00",
       "status":"sent",